redBorder/redborder-documentation/docs/manager/redborder_basics/ch2_redborder_installation.md

 ![Cancel wizard](images/ch02_cancel_wizard.png)

+!!! warning "Cancelling..."
-!!! warning "In some steps, \"No\" option will cancel the full installation process, which means that all configuration during the setup process will be lost."
+    In some steps, "No" option will cancel the full installation process, which means that all configuration during the setup process will be lost.

 ### Network Configuration